Redcliffe State High School

 Tier 2: Faculty (Cohort strategies, determined in each faculty according to needs)

 Faculties have chosen different ways to address Tier 2 intervention.
 Currently much of this intervention occurs outside of class time eg. at lunch and after school.
+In 2017 we conducted a trial of student generated assessment to address Tier 2 intervention within the classroom.
+This trial was successful and has been extended in 2018 to include more classes and subject areas.

 Tier 3: Whole School